getsentry/sentry-android/README.md

 `ln -s ../../sentry-native sentry-android-ndk/sentry-native-local`

 which will be picked up by `gradle` and used instead of the git submodule.
-This directory is algo included in `.gitignore` not to be shown as pending changes.
+This directory is also included in `.gitignore` not to be shown as pending changes.